lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 ```

 If the response demonstrates understanding of your concept and asks a sharp, relevant
-question — your Workspace is working.
-If it sounds generic, refine your system prompt.
+question, then your Workspace is working.
+If it sounds generic, refine your prompt or instructions.

----

 ### Part B — Your Personalized Assistant

 Your Personalized Assistant is your startup's AI representative: a named, role-specific
 chatbot configured to know your company and interact consistently on its behalf.
 While the
-Workspace is where *you* plan privately, the Personalized Assistant is where *anyone* —
+Workspace is where *you* plan privately, the Personalized Assistant is where *anyone*, including
-team members, early customers, advisors, or investors — can engage with an AI version of
+team members, early customers, advisors, or investors, can engage with an AI version of
 your startup.

 **Step 4 — Choose your platform and create a Personalized Assistant**